GauravRachchh/RAG/README.md

 # RAG
-AI Powered HR Assistance to using Chroma DB, Gradio and LLMs (Open AI, Gemini)
+AI Powered HR Assistance using Chroma DB, Gradio and LLMs (Open AI, Gemini)

 Crafting an AI-Powered HR Assistant: A Use Case for Nestle’s HR Policy Documents